jonathan-odonnell/milestone-project-3/testing.md

 5. Verify that the filters button only appears on screen widths below 768px and when the user clicks it the filters modal opens.
     - Outcome: Pass

-6. Verify that the filters sidebar only appears on screen withs of 768px and above.
+6. Verify that the filters sidebar only appears on screen widths of 768px and above.
     - Outcome: Pass

 7. Verify that when filters are selected and the apply button is clicked in the filters modal or sidebar, the page reloads and only the products which satisfy the search criteria and selected filters are displayed.
 The checkboxes and radio buttons for the selected filters should be checked in the filters modal and sidebar.